yers-m/yers_documentation/docs/NLMEM/index.md

-# NLME modeling
+# NLMEM

-* NonLinear Mixed-Effects modeling
+* NonLinear Mixed-Effects models
 * Aim
     * to generate parameter estimates that describe the observed data most appropriately
     * using maximum likelihood estimation